In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

-If you have mobility issues that makes it hard to reach down and tie laces or if you have issues with the functionality of your fingers, Velcro shoes are a much easier and comfortable option.
-Velcro shoes don’t have to look like medical shoes either, you can find classy and athletic looking Velcro shoes as well.
+If you have mobility issues that make it hard to reach down and tie laces or if you have issues with the functionality of your fingers, Velcro shoes are a much easier and comfortable option.
+Velcro shoes don’t have to look like medical shoes either, you can find classy and athletic-looking Velcro shoes as well.

 Velcro shoes can make it a lot easier to put the shoes on as there are no laces to tie or small zippers to grip and close.
 You simply open the Velcro tape, slip your foot in and gently press the Velcro with your hand to secure the shoe to your foot.

 A good example of a classy Velcro shoe for men are these Propet Scandia strap slip-ons.
 They are made of real leather and made in the USA and will go well with a suit or jeans.